 So let’s take a quick look at alternative water sources for your betta’s tank.

 Bottled water is an excellent alternative to tap water when creating your specially prepared betta water.
-There are several types of bottled water, each with different properties, but many bottled waters are more natural and free from harmful chemicals.
-Bottled water is naturally more expensive so let’s look at the benefits.
+There are several types of bottled water, each with different properties, many are free from harmful chemicals.
+Bottled water is more expensive than tap water, so let’s look at the benefits.

 The most popular bottled waters that can be used for your betta fish tank are: